A Multi-modal Deformable Land-air Robot for Complex Environments: Experimental Evaluation

 \subsubsection{Thrust simulation}

 In the experiments, motor rotary speed was gradually increased from a standstill, reaching a maximum speed of 8000 $rad/min$.
-The torque generated on the deformable mechanism is shown in Fig. \ref{arm structure}.
+The torque generated on the deformable mechanism is a critical parameter for robot-safe operation and detection.
 A torque of 1000 $N \cdot mm$ was generated at rest, due to the inclination of the front arm.
 An increase in motor speed produced maximum torque on the front and rear arms of 6706 $N \cdot mm$ and 1711 $N \cdot mm$, respectively, far from the upper limits of the design 7800 $N \cdot mm$.